Haoyu-Tan/ImageManipulation/README.md

 ## Description
 This is an image manipulation program written in C++.
 The list of features that it supports is be listed below.
 For each feature that involves sampling, all point, bilinear, and gaussian sampling are implemented and compared.

-**This is a course project (Spring 2021 Semester), the original submission page is on: https://sites.google.com/umn.edu/haoyutan/home/project-2.
+**This is a course project (Spring 2021 Semester), and the original submission page is on: https://sites.google.com/umn.edu/haoyutan/home/project-2.
 However, the submission webpage is for reference only so please still use the code from GitHub.
 Thanks a lot!**

 ## How to Run